-- The High Ambition Coalition for Nature and People, led by Costa Rica and France, aims to protect and conserve 30 percent of land and ocean by 2030.59 More than 100 countries joined the coalition, and the 30x30 target was enshrined in the Kunming-Montreal Global Biodiversity Framework. - The FACT Dialogue convenes producers and consumers of internationally traded agricultural commodities,60 and the Tropical Forest Alliance, hosted by the World Economic Forum, aims to remove deforestation from supply chains.61 - The UN Decade on Ecosystem Restoration (2021-2030).
-62 At the Convention on Biological Diversity (CBD) COP15 in Montreal (December 2022), the UN recognized ten initiatives that aim to restore more than 68 million hectares and declared them World Restoration Flagships.
-63 - The Forest Declaration Platform (related to the New York Declaration on Forests) is intended to foster political ambition, scale up and accelerate action, and, through the Forest Declaration Assessment, enable critical accountability to end natural forest loss and restore 350 million hectares of degraded landscapes and forestlands by 2030.64 This is also in line with the Bonn Challenge.65 - Business for Nature is a global coalition that brings together business and conservation organizations and forward-looking companies to encourage companies to commit and act to reverse natural loss and advocate for greater policy ambition.66 - The Science Based Targets Initiative (SBTi) has elaborated the Forest, Land and Agriculture (FLAG) Guidance to provide a standard method for companies in land-intensive sectors to set science-based targets that include land-based emission reductions and removals67. - The Finance Sector Deforestation Action (FSDA) was launched at COP26 as a results-driven collaborative of financial institutions that unites signatory organizations around and engagement approach to addressing nature-related risks and opportunities by tackling deforestation and creating essential convergence across other climate and nature-related initiatives.
-38 financial institutions with more than US \$8.9 trillion in assets under management have committed to eliminating agricultural commodity-driven deforestation risks (from cattle, soy, palm oil, pulp, and paper) in their investment and lending portfolios by 2025.68
+- the Forest Declaration Platform (related to the New York Declaration on Forests), which is intended to foster political ambition, scale up and accelerate action, and, through the Forest Declaration Assessment, enable critical accountability to end natural forest loss and restore 350 million hectares of degraded landscapes and forestlands by 2030; this is also in line with the Bonn Challenge - Business for Nature, a global coalition that brings together business and conservation organizations and forward-looking companies to encourage companies to commit and act to reverse natural loss and advocate for greater policy ambition - the Science Based Targets Initiative (SBTi) has elaborated the Forest, Land and Agriculture (FLAG) Guidance, which provides a standard method for companies in land-intensive sectors to set science-based targets that include land-based emission reductions and removals - the Finance Sector Deforestation Action (FSDA), which was launched at COP26 as a results-driven collaborative of financial institutions that unites signatory organizations around an engagement approach to addressing nature-related risks and opportunities by tackling deforestation and creating essential convergence across other climate and nature-related initiatives.
+38 financial institutions with more than U.S. \$8.9 trillion in assets under management have committed to eliminating agricultural commodity-driven deforestation risks (e.g., from cattle, soy, palm oil, pulp, and paper) in their investment and lending portfolios by 2025. - the Race to Resilience campaign, which has partners that are innovating science-based solutions to accelerate action on ocean and coastal ecosystems include: the Ocean Risk and Resilience Alliance (ORAA), the Global Mangrove Alliance and Global Fund for Coral Reef - the Kunming-Montreal Global Biodiversity Framework (KMGBF), which set up specific quantified targets for halting ecosystem loss, restoring degraded ecosystems, and effectively conserving and managing areas of particular importance for biodiversity and ecosystem functions and services, in addition to targets related to tools and solutions for implementation and mainstreaming.